ckayv11/Word-Guess-Game/README.md

  4. If you run out of guesses, you **lose** the round
  5. Refresh the page to stop the game

-**Tips:**
-* The [Guesses Remaining] countdown only goes down if you guess the wrong letter
-* Check to see the wrong guesses you already made under [Letters Already Guessed] to narrow down your choices

 **How to know if you won:**
 * Screen displays animated gif of the correct answer and theme music plays.
 It will continue to play to keep you motivated to keep winning!